wendlers/mpfshell/README.md

     mpfs> open ttyUSB0

-Or connect via websocket (ESP8266 only):
+Or connect via websocket (ESP8266 only) with the password "python":

     mpfs> open ws:192.168.1.1,python

-Or connect vial telnet (WiPy only):
+Or connect vial telnet (WiPy only) with username "micro" and password "python":

     mpfs> open tn:192.168.1.1,micro,python